Space craft design: musings from the edge

 Reading Time: 11 minutes

-Preface: Both MAG-100 and The Silent are outlets to explore my take on science fiction concepts and narratives.
+Preface: The Silent is an outlet to explore my take on science fiction concepts and narratives.
 Through it, I explore not only creative expression but also more grounded aspects such as design and technology in a (far) future setting; The Silent is a curious blending of real world ‘rational’ thinking and pure fiction.
 This piece is one I have been turning over in my head for some time because, after all, a good spaceship is fundamental to any science fiction escapade!
 It’s a long one…

 I have a crush on Kow Yokoyama’s ‘Maschine Kreiger’ universe.
 Old as it is (it dates back to the early 80’s), there is something insanely believable about the hardware in it, as if there is an inherent nod to the actual processes of manufacturing and how things work; the rounded forms gracing much of the hardware he designed are very reminiscent of the cast hulls and turrets of vehicles like Sherman tanks and the flight engines, with their cones, pipes and ‘bits’, look like real rockets.
 I can actually see these things doing what they do without thinking ‘hang on…!?’